 Joe Pojman, the executive director of the Texas Alliance for Life, a group the bishops were careful to point out they still support, told legislators that they should pass on the bill — not because it wasn’t the right thing to do, but because it would inevitably be struck down by the courts because of the limits it places on women in their second trimester who might seek an abortion.

 “With due respect for the author [of SB 415], we just don’t think the bill will survive a federal court challenge,” Pojman said.
 “We cannot recommend it to you.
-We’d to believe that Kennedy would support this.
+We’d love to believe that Kennedy would support this.
 We told you he would support [the Texas anti-abortion law struck down by the Supreme Court in 2016].
 We were wrong.”

 “We regret that there is a split in the pro-life movement,” Pojman said.
 He said it weakens the movement’s credibility and keeps them from pooling resources.
 “It is not our preference, and we seek to have all the groups working together, but a marriage takes two willing partners,” he said.